About · By Povilas Konopackas, founder · Updated August 2026

 6. Technology and trust

 Shotfax runs on Cloudflare Workers, Pages, R2, and D1.
 The fax send goes through Telnyx.
-Payments go through Polar.sh as merchant of record.
+Payments go through Stripe.
 Telnyx webhooks are verified with Ed25519 signatures plus an independent API cross-check so forged failure events cannot drain refunds.
 Every public response carries modern security headers (HSTS, CSP, Permissions-Policy), and the upload endpoint does magic-byte validation on the file before storing it, so renamed executables cannot masquerade as PDFs.

 The full privacy posture is in the privacy policy.
 The full refund and usage policy is in the terms of service.
 The technology choices are visible on the page headers if you are curious.